surajk95/yt-channel-grabber/readme.md

 There's a lot of work to be done, like:

-- [ ] Structuring the length of videos-it's word format currently like 53 minutes 23 seconds
+- [ ] Extracting more data from the page
-- [ ] Date uploaded: comes as ["4", "days"].
-Need to convert to standard date based on the current date.
+- [ ] Better ux/flow
-- [ ] Error handling (the try-catch in content.js doesn't work)
+- [ ] Error handling

-Feel free to raise a Pull request for that.
+Feel free to raise a Pull request.